Section 01

 LinkedIn Ads

-Company-targeted campaigns running account-specific creative.
-Progressed from thought leadership to product and ROI creative as accounts advanced.
+Company-targeted campaigns.
+Progressed from thought leadership to ROI creative as accounts advanced.
+Engagement fed back into BDR prioritization.

 Phase 1 to 3